ethereum/EIPs/EIPS/eip-x.md

   inputs:
     - name: assets
       type: uint256
+    - name: operator
+      type: address
 ```

 #### requestRedeem
-Locks `shares` into the Vault and submits a request to receive `assets` of underlying tokens.
+Locks `shares` from `owner` into the Vault and submits a request by `operator` to receive `assets` of underlying tokens.
 When the request is fulfilled, `maxRedeem` and `maxWithdraw` will be increased, and `redeem` or `withdraw` from ERC-4626 can be used to receive `assets`.

 The `assets` that will be received on `redeem` or `withdraw` MAY NOT be equivalent to the current value of `convertToAssets(shares)`, as the price can change between request and execution.